VS800624/devTinder_frontend/README.md

  - build the user card on feed
  - Edit profile feature
  - Show Toast Message on save of profile
- - New page See my all connections
+ - New page - See my all connections
- - New page See my all connection request
+ - New page - See my all connection request
+ - Feature - Accept/Reject connection request

  Body